AJ199/NYC-Motor-Vehicle-Collisions-Analysis/README.md

 If every frontend refresh triggered new API calls, the app would quickly exceed its quota.

 To solve this, the backend implements a **Time-To-Live (TTL)** based caching system.

-To use your own API key, replace `demo` with your personal key

 ### How It Works